Cataract Extraction with Intraocular Implantation

 Sometimes, especially after cataract surgery, the capsule becomes cloudy.
 Your vision becomes blurry.
 This procedure can improve your vision.

 Selective Laser Trabeculoplasty (SLT) is used to reduce or eliminate the need for glaucoma drops.
 The SLT laser should promote drainage of fluid from your eye.
+It is often used as a secondary treatment option to medication.

 Droopy Eyelids/Ptosis Surgery